odoo/documentation/accounting/others/taxes/taxcloud.rst

 .. image:: media/taxcloud04.png
   :align: center

 Add a product with a default sales tax.
-Odoo will automatically send a request to TaxCloud, get the correct tax percentage based on the customer location (state and zip code) and product TIC category, create a new tax rate if that tax percentage does not already exist in
+Twenty20 will automatically send a request to TaxCloud, get the correct tax percentage based on the customer location (state and zip code) and product TIC category, create a new tax rate if that tax percentage does not already exist in